viamrobotics/docs/docs/internals/kinematic-chain-config.md

 {{% alert title="Info" color="info" %}}

-These reference frames are ingested by the Frame System, but not exposed through gRPC calls.
+These reference frames are ingested by the Frame System, but not exposed through gRPC calls except for arms.
-You cannot access them directly with SDK code.
+For arms, you can use the GetKinematics() call to access kinematics information of the arm.

 {{% /alert %}}